 Wyoming, like so many other western states, has experienced some transition from traditional landowners to those who purchase property for their own hunting pleasure or non-consumptive uses.
 This typically correlates to a decrease in the amount of access hunters and anglers enjoy.
-Additionally, many traditional landowners charge a trespass fee or lease the hunting rights to their property as a means to supplement their income.
-The end result is fewer people hunting and fishing private lands, which impacts wildlife management, agricultural damage, hunter success and license sales.
-Additionally, increased and expanded development (i.e. natural resources and subdivisions) has affected hunter access and in turn, created some wildlife management issues.
+Many traditional landowners charge a trespass fee or lease the hunting rights to their property as a means to supplement their income.
+The result is fewer people hunting and fishing private lands, which impacts wildlife management, agricultural damage, hunter success, and license sales.
+Additionally, increased and expanding development (i.e. energy and subdivisions, etc.) has affected hunter access and in turn created some wildlife management issues.
 This is a concern for the Department and something our access programs aim to mitigate by continuing to look for ways to partner with landowners for access.